 Have fun with your Dr. Seuss Cat in the Hat!

-Here are 3 more ideas to celebrate Dr. Seuss's Birthday:
+Here are Three More Ideas to Celebrate Dr. Seuss's Birthday

 - Read one of Dr. Seuss's books and act it out after you've read it.
 See what children can recall from the book as they each pick one of the silly characters to represent.